-The above observations and interpretations support the conclusion that reasonably good potential exists for a higher-grade gold mineralization system at depth that is controlled by fracture and permeability pathways that have been identified by the low grade-gold occurrences observed in surface sampling and shallow drilling to date and therefore the property is worthy of further exploration.
+The above observations and interpretations support the conclusion that reasonably good potential exists for a higher-grade gold mineralizing system at depth.
+The higher grade system is likely to be controlled by fracture and permeability pathways that have been identified by the low grade-gold occurrences observed in surface sampling and shallow drilling to date.
+Additional near-surface gold mineralization may also be defined within the various targets that have had little or no recent testing (within the last 20 years).
+Therefore, the author believes the property is worthy of further exploration.